ibm-cloud-docs/EventStreams/mirroring.md

 Application resilience can be improved by using mirroring as if the first service instance becomes unavailable, applications can reconnect to the second instance and continue their normal operation.
 {: shortdesc}

-This feature can only be used between service instances that use the {{site.data.keyword.messagehub}} Enterprise plan.
+This feature is part of the fully managed service and can only be used between service instances that use the {{site.data.keyword.messagehub}} Enterprise plan.

 Features of mirroring: